 I was originally going to entitle this “the Clusterf*ck of border crossings between Jordan and Israel”.
 But instead let’s look at it positively.
 You have options!

-Also, see the special note about avoiding the Israeli passport stamp to enter Lebanon or certain other countries.
+Also, see the special note about avoiding the Israeli passport stamp, and other stamps associated with that crossing, to enter Lebanon or certain other countries.

 Crossing to Israel at Allenby Bridge / King Hussein Bridge: